metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_hazelcast_v1alpha1_manifest.md

 <a id="nestedatt--spec--cp_subsystem"></a>
 ### Nested Schema for `spec.cp_subsystem`

-Required:

-- `member_count` (Number) MemberCount is the number of CP members to initialize the CP Subsystem.

 Optional:

 - `data_load_timeout_seconds` (Number) DataLoadTimeoutSeconds is the timeout duration in seconds for CP members to restore their persisted data from disk
 - `fail_on_indeterminate_operation_state` (Boolean) FailOnIndeterminateOperationState indicated whether CP Subsystem operations use at-least-once and at-most-once execution guarantees.
-- `group_size` (Number) GroupSize is the number of CP members to participate in each CP group.
-Allowed values are 3, 5, and 7.
 - `missing_cp_member_auto_removal_seconds` (Number) MissingCpMemberAutoRemovalSeconds is the duration in seconds to wait before automatically removing a missing CP member from the CP Subsystem.
 - `pvc` (Attributes) PVC is the configuration of PersistenceVolumeClaim. (see [below for nested schema](#nestedatt--spec--cp_subsystem--pvc))
 - `session_heartbeat_interval_seconds` (Number) SessionHeartbeatIntervalSeconds Interval in seconds for the periodically committed CP session heartbeats.
-Must be greater than or equal to SessionTTLSeconds.
+Must be smaller than SessionTTLSeconds.
 - `session_ttl_seconds` (Number) SessionTTLSeconds is the duration for a CP session to be kept alive after the last received heartbeat.
-Must be greater than or equal to SessionTTLSeconds.
+Must be greater than or equal to SessionHeartbeatIntervalSeconds and smaller than or equal to MissingCpMemberAutoRemovalSeconds.

 <a id="nestedatt--spec--cp_subsystem--pvc"></a>
 ### Nested Schema for `spec.cp_subsystem.pvc`